 Both of these online course platforms offer a rather simple system.
 But here’s the main difference:

-- In Thinkific, the overall interface of the system is a bit more complicated so it might take a while more to figure out how to get things started.
+- In Thinkific, the overall interface of the platform is a bit more complicated so it might take a while more to figure out how to get things started.

 - At the same time, Teachable offers a simple layout that easily indicates where all of the necessary parts are located which makes starting out easy even for those who have no idea what the hell they’re doing!